1truong9song9hiep8/english-notes/C01N02-Pronouns.md

     2. (Everyone/ someone) knows the man is a thief, but (anyone/ no one) dares to say so publicly.

-    3. I can’t go to the party.
-I haven’t got (nothing/ anything) to wear.
+    3. I can't go to the party.
+I haven't got (nothing/ anything) to wear.

-    4. I’d like to go away (somewhere/ nowhere) if I can.
+    4. I'd like to go away (somewhere/ nowhere) if I can.
 (Someone/ Anyone) I know has invited me to

     his villa in Portugal, so I may go there.

-    5. What’s in that box? -(Nothing/ Anything).
-It’s empty.
+    5. What's in that box? -(Nothing/ Anything).
+It's empty.

-    6. I don’t know (nothing/ anything) about economics.
+    6. I don't know (nothing/ anything) about economics.

-    7. Has Matthew got a job yet? -No, but he’s looked (somewhere/ everywhere).
+    7. Has Matthew got a job yet? -No, but he's looked (somewhere/ everywhere).
 He hates the idea of

     sitting around doing (something/ nothing).